Mounted search and rescue: Rescue

 In areas where ground-based transport is especially difficult or slow (both urban areas and wilderness), people in need of urgent medical care often are transported by helicopter.
 In these areas, MSAR teams train in working with helicopters.
 Training involves identification of suitable landing spots, accustoming horses to helicopters operating in close proximity, and helicopter safety.

 Transport in the saddle is used, but has more limited application than a hand carried or animal mounted litter.
 In the United States transport in the saddle is a method taught and used within the National Park Service in Yosemite National Park and some Mounted SAR personnel have this training.

 Training for mounted evacuation in the saddle at Yosemite National Park, about 2003.

 Mules for medical evacuation is also specialized training for combat soldiers in the Animal Packing Course at the Marine Corps Mountain Warfare Training Center.
-"Mountain Medicine instructors have developed special saddles for transporting patients who can sit up and stretchers for patients lying down," and these "saddles" are created from materials readily available even in third world countries, according to Olive-Drab.
+"Mountain Medicine instructors have developed special saddles for transporting patients who can sit up and stretchers for patients lying down," and these "saddles" are created from materials readily available even in third world countries.
 Mounted SAR training uses a traditional saddle.
 A western saddle is shown in the photo.

 Equine used as pack animals may also carry medical supplies to support a rescue.
 Some Mounted SAR units also have pack animals used as resources, but this is more common in more vast wilderness or mountain regions where it is more common to find riders experienced in the use of pack animals.
 In America, often those members are drawn from professional packers or members of a local unit of Backcountry Horsemen.